electric-cloud-community/BringYourOwnDeployerPlugin/README.md

 # BringYourOwnDeployerPlugin
-Used to deploy and undeploy artifacts using CloudBees CD/RO's third-party inventory interface.
+Used to provide details about artifacts being deployed and undeploy using CloudBees CD/RO's third-party inventory interface.

 # Description
 To demonstrate CloudBees CD/RO's third-party inventory interface, this plugin includes two procedures: